harmony-one/x/progress/rikako-hatoya.md

 2023-11-23 Thu: Cleaned up test files for better structure and added all the missing test classes.
-Still nvestigating ActionsView unit test issues.
+Still investigating ActionsView unit test issues.

 2023-11-22 Wed: Continued investigating resolutions for inability to access environment objects from a view during unit testing (issues pertaining to AppSettings and Store).
 Will look into frameworks for workarounds - StoreKit Testing and ViewInspector seems to be suggested.